Techshailesh/Python/Basics/Working-with -python-strings.md

  4) STRIP FUNCTION -

 basically it returns a copy of the string with both leading and trailing characters removed (based on the string argument passed).
+We can also  strip the string from the right or the left end(refer documentation or example)

  ![Snip20230131_14](https://user-images.githubusercontent.com/93876736/215803717-87a8fd4f-5024-4409-92bc-9d68535bd4ef.png)